cooperrc/computational-mechanics/module_02/04_Stats_and_Montecarlo.md

 1. Why is there a standard deviation for the value of $\pi$ calculated with a Monte Carlo method?
 Does it depend upon how many times you run the function i.e. the size of `test_pi`? or the number of random points `N`?
 Alter the script above to discover correlations

-2. How well does our function `montecarlopi` converge to the true value of $\pi$ (you can use `np.pi` as a true value)?
+2. How well does your function `montecarlopi` converge to the true value of $\pi$ (you can use `np.pi` as a true value)?
 Plot the convergence as we did in [03-Numerical_error](../module_01/03-Numerical_error)